nfaguirrec/M3C-store/README.md

 ## Citing

 The list below is a bibliography which specifies the citations appropriate for the M3C-store dataset depending of which molecules are used.
-M3C-store should be used in publications where a full author list will be printed.

 [![DOI](https://zenodo.org/badge/80756117.svg)](https://zenodo.org/badge/latestdoi/80756117)